Table of Contents

 One of the things you learn in graduate school is how to do research.
 There is no universal consensus on what counts as “doing research”.
 A lot of what I have done has been labeled “engineering” or “implementation”.

 I have come to frame doing research as 1) asking a question and 2) looking for the answer.
-The quality of a research depends as much on asking a good question as on finding a good answer.
+The quality of a research project depends as much on asking a good question as on finding a good answer.

 • In an undergrad education, you become good at answering questions, usually questions designed to have answers and solvable by following what you just heard in lecture.
 This is not research.

-• Starting out in grad school, you first learning to solve “under-specified” problems.
+• Starting out in grad school, you first learn to solve “under-specified” problems.
 These problems will still be handed to you by your advisor, but you will have to learn how to fill in the missing details on your own to make the problem precise to solve.
-You might try filling in the details a few different ways to see different answers.
+You might try filling in the details in a few different ways to see different answers.
 This starts to feel like doing research.

 • At some point you become curious about a question of your own.
 You work on asking your question in a thesis proposal.
 When you follow through on answering your own question in a dissertation, you have now done “original and independent research”.
-Whether good or bad research, you get to graduate.
+Whether you do good or bad research, you get to graduate.

 • The hope is after graduating, you will continue to work on becoming better at asking and answering questions.
 The further along you go, the more the emphasis shifts toward asking the “right questions”.
 There are a lot more people capable of answering good questions than those capable of asking them.